mrdavemorgan/lepgallery/readme.txt

 -rw-rw-r-- 1 pg1720424  56K 2010-08-30 17:58 3.jpg</code></pre>

 == Changelog ==
+= 1.7.4 =
+* Fixed the search always redirecting to my own site.
+Oops!
+Sorry folks.
+Not the best way to drive traffic to me. =)
+* Searches are no longer case sensitive.
+= 1.7.4 =
+*Changed default thumbnail columns and size to match default WP theme
+* Extended configuration page fields to display longer paths clearly = 1.7.3 =
+* Removed spaces from URL displayed on configuration page
+* An .htaccess file is now created in the cache directory to prevent direct browser access.
+* Removed legacy thumb_cache masking code
+= 1.7.2 =
+* Moved movie playback to render in its own window.
+Removing the WordPress frame seems to clear a lot of browser compatibility problems.
+= 1.7.1 =
+* Living in svn tagging hell.
+= 1.7.0 =
+* Needed 3 digit tagging to allow automatic updates.
+= 1.6.1 =
+* Searching form field now included in the gallery inline, excludes hidden galleries, and is relative to whatever level of the gallery tree you are viewing.
+= 1.6 =
+* Add first rev of files and directory searching using keywords.
+Currently this is via appending "&search=your_search" toURI.
+So for example: http://markpreynolds.com/gallery?gallerylink=&search=squirrel
+= 1.5.17 =
+* svn did not pick up new files.
+Adding and incrementing version.
 = 1.5.16 =
 * Removed phpThumb's auto rotation call as it causes OOM error on weenie providers like Dreamhost.
 = 1.5.15 =